amanjit-gill-data/generate_site/content/pages/about.md

 ### Hi, I'm Amanjit.

-Thank you for visiting.

 This blog is where I share what I've learned, and my opinions, on:

-- programming
-- computing
-- data science
+- data science and analysis
-- mathematics
+- mathematics and statistical theory
+- programming and computing

-I value precision and accuracy; I never deliberately make untrue or misleading claims.
+I value precision; I never deliberately make untrue or misleading claims.
 That said, this is a blog, not investigative journalism, so I try to constrain my research efforts to reasonable limits before publishing my posts.
 Also, obviously, the opinions I express here are my own, not those of any employer or organisation.

 ### My background